HillaryDanan/information-atoms/README.md

 # Information Atoms: A Research Playground

+> Part of the [Cognitive Architectures for AI](https://github.com/HillaryDanan/cognitive-architectures-ai) research program

 A theoretical exploration of alternative approaches to multimodal AI representation.
 This is a research sketch, not a production framework.

 ## What This Is